singerdmx/flutter-quill/README.md

 web and desktop platforms.
 Check out our [Youtube Playlist] or [Code Introduction](./doc/code_introduction.md) to take a detailed walkthrough of the code base.
-You can join our [Slack Group] or [Telegram Channel] for discussion.
+You can join our [Slack Group] for discussion.

 Pub page: [FlutterQuill] <br>
 If you are viewing this page from pub.dev page, then you